ryanlattanzi/snow-day/README.md

 - RStudio

-Execution
+Explanation of files
 --------

-There are three datasets available.
+There is no execution needed to run anything, as the full PDF of the Rmd file is provided called `Project.pdf` (the Rmd file is still provided for convenience).
+This PDF contains all code used to run the models using the datasets provided.
+A description of each dataset follows.

-  1. The file `rawdata.xlsx`is not to be used in the execution but is placed there to see how the data originally looked.
+  1. The file `rawdata.xlsx`is not to be used but is placed there to show the format of the original data.
+  2. `Crystalr.csv` was used for Poisson Regression and KNN
+  3. `Crystalk.csv` was used for MLR and Ordinal Regression

 Contributors
 --------------